oracle/node-oracledb/doc/api.md

 calls that a Node.js function would require to set session state.
 For non-DRCP connections, the PL/SQL callback will require a round-trip from the application.

+After a PL/SQL callback completes and `pool.getConnection()` returns, [`connection.tag`](#propconntag) will have the value of the requested tag, so ensure the PL/SQL callback sets all necessary state.

 A sample PL/SQL callback procedure looks like: